ycswaves/etherpty/readme.md

 #Etherpty
 Etherpty is a real-time remote collaborative terminal.
-You may share your terminal to remote partners via a unique url link easily.
+You can share your terminal to remote partners via a unique url link easily.

 #Usage
 On the server side,